paradisebunny/daffodil/characters.md

 ## Attribute Bonus
 Ability scores below 8 have a -1 modifier.
 Scores above 13 have a +1 modifier.
 If your classes primary score is 13+ you get a 5% bonus to all experience you gain.
-## Ability Checks
-Optional: Roll under your ability score to succeed.
-Checks should only be rolled when the consequences are meaningful.
-Default to narrating player actions.
 ## Armor Class
 Armor Class (AC) rates how difficult it is to hit someone.
 An unarmored person would have AC10, while one wearing chain armor would have AC14.
 ## Advancement